Further price reductions considered possible but Post Tender Negotiation (PTN) not used

 - PTN should only be entered into with the preferred one or, at most, two bidders and used to fine-tune their own submissions.
 Only when the negotiations fail with one bidder should you start to negotiate with another one.
 It should not be used to set one bidder against the other

-Use of PTN on, higher value, EU tenders
+Use of PTN on, higher value, PCR tenders

-- Open to challenge under the EU rules
+- Open to challenge under the PCR rules

-- PTN is not permitted under the EU rules especially if is it deemed to be likely to distort competition.
+- PTN is not permitted under the PCR rules especially if is it deemed to be likely to distort competition.

 - Always discuss with, and involve the Head of Procurement in any proposed PTN.

 Insufficient records kept of negotiations

 - Open to challenge that PTN has taken place unfairly